name/takt/README.md

 ### Resource Sharing

-Since this is a collaborative environment, we're implementing fair-share scheduling to ensure everyone gets compute time while allowing for burst usage when the cluster is idle.
+Since this will be a collaborative environment, I'm planning fair-share scheduling to ensure everyone gets compute time while allowing for burst usage when the cluster is idle.

+This will be managed through Slurm's fair-share scheduling policies, which prioritize jobs based on user history and resource usage.

 ### Support and Community

-Questions, requests, and feedback are handled through:
+Questions, requests, and feedback will be handled through:

 - Dedicated Slack channel for cluster users
 - Documentation wiki with examples and troubleshooting